I received this excellent question in July 2019. A patchy lawn is a common issue and the possible causes of this case are worth exploring further.

 Weed and feed problems

 You state that the lawn is on poor quality soil.
 This does not appear to have been the main problem.
 A year on, the lawn does look like it has taken evenly.
 Laying turf is not ideal as the grasses in turf are often inferior species and can lead to problems further down the life of the lawn.
-I will expand on that later.
+For more details have a look at my post comparing seeding and turfing your new lawn.
 But overall, I would say the soil isn’t your main problem in this case.

 You say that the lawn was fed in May 2019 with an all-in-one lawn feed.
 This looks like it could be the main cause of the patchiness.
 All-in-one type feeds tend to be of poor quality and are often very high in nitrogen.
 This stems from the market requiring “quick results” and “green up in 4 days”.
 The only way you can achieve these high claims from a lawn feed is to make them very strong.
 Almost dangerously so.
 Just a small amount of over feeding can cause major problems to your grass.
 They also come with the added difficulty of being very difficult to spread without the right equipment.